 If you have a keen interest in the health sciences and computer technology and are looking for a people-oriented career, consider becoming a Nuclear Medicine Technologist!

 This blog is the ninth in a series of profiles of different clinical health professions represented by Health Professions Network member organizations.
 These profiles are intended to give students and those looking at prospective careers in health care an accurate, professional perspective on different health care fields, specialties and careers.
-"A Day in the Life of a Medical Assistant" was developed by the Society of Nuclear Medicine and Molecular Imaging, or SNMMI, an HPN member organization.
+"A Day in the Life of a Nuclear Medicine Technologist" was developed by the Society of Nuclear Medicine and Molecular Imaging, or SNMMI, an HPN member organization.